True Blue (John Williamson song): Background

 "True Blue" was written by Australian singer-songwriter, John Robert Williamson as a country music, folk song.
 The title is Australian slang for authentically Australian (from a British phrase).
 He was asked to write the song by advertising entrepreneur, John Singleton for a proposed television show, which never eventuated.

 The 1986 version was used for the Australian Made campaign as managed by Singleton.
 Williamson recalled in 1987, "I thought it would be a good idea to write a song for [the campaign]"; Singleton replied that Williamson had, "already written the ideal song back in 1982 with 'True Blue'."
 The original lyrics contain numerous Australian slang and cultural terms.
 They included a reference to Vegemite, a yeast-extract food spread.
 The song has been adopted by the Australia national cricket team and the Australia national rugby union team as an unofficial theme song and is often performed at sporting events or other ceremonies.

 Williamson performed the song in September 2006 on acoustic guitar at Australia Zoo during Steve Irwin's public memorial service (it was Irwin's favourite song): first, shortly after the beginning of the ceremony, and again at the end as Irwin's truck was driven out of the Crocoseum (crocodile exhibit) for the final time.

 In March 2009, Williamson performed a 30-minute musical, The Story of True Blue, which relates how an Australian cattle dog loses its family in a bushfire.
 It was narrated by Shannon Noll, and it combined stock men, livestock, motorbikes and circus performers.
 In January 2018, as part of Triple M's "Ozzest 100", a list of the most Australian songs of all time, "True Blue" was ranked number 27.
 The song was used at anti-immigration rallies in October 2025, without Williamson's approval.

+In December 2025, Williamson performed "True Blue" before the start of the 3rd Ashes Test at the Adelaide Oval in response to the shooting at Bondi Beach in Sydney that happened 3 days prior.

 In the popular Australian kids TV show Bluey, a character named Pat can be heard singing parts of this song on two occasions.